torrvision/focal_calibration/README.md

 ## Training a model

-In order to train a model, please use the [train.py](train.py) script.
+In order to train a model, please use the [train.py](train.py) code.
 The default configuration (i.e., just running ```python train.py```) will train a ResNet50 model on the cross-entropy loss function.
 The following are the important parameters of the training:
 ```
 --dataset: dataset to train on [cifar10/cifar100/tiny_imagenet]
 --dataset-root: path of the Tiny ImageNet dataset (not necessary for CIFAR-10/100)